 “Leah and Richard’s gift will change the landscape of our campus and our region’s health,” says Richard Homan, MD, President and Provost of EVMS and Dean of the School of Medicine.
 “Waitzer Hall will be more than a building.
 It is a commitment to recruiting the best faculty and students, to conducting innovative research and to delivering outstanding patient care to those who call Hampton Roads home.”

-“Since EVMS opened 45 years ago,” says Wayne Wilbanks, Chairman of the EVMS Foundation Board of Trustees, “school leaders have had a singular focus on what is best for the community.
+“Since EVMS opened 45 years ago,” says Wayne Wilbanks, Chair of the EVMS Foundation Board of Trustees, “school leaders have had a singular focus on what is best for the community.
 It’s inspiring to see the Waitzers share that vision and support it so generously.
 When the school becomes stronger, its impact on the community grows stronger.”

 In addition to the foundation gift, Bradley Waitzer, a member of the EVMS Foundation Board of Trustees, has committed $250,000 to the EVMS Glennan Center for Geriatrics and Gerontology; and Edwin Waitzer has committed a personal gift to the capital campaign.